jbrette/javahttpserv/README.md

-# javahttpserv
-Java 10 Simple HTTP Serv
+# Java 10 Simple HTTP Server

+- Main goal is to use Java 9/10 to create a microservice
+- Second goaln is to update the code to replace System.out.println(HelloWorld) into a web server

 ## Check java version